-In 2007, Jean saw the need for a 2.6-second website: bite-sized, seductive, and jargon-free.
-She gathered other writers to help, and launched MarketSmiths, a creative copywriting agency dedicated to replacing generic content with the careful strategy of words.
+In 2007, Jean saw the need for copywriting for humans: bite-sized, seductive, and jargon-free.
+She enlisted other writers and launched MarketSmiths, a creative copywriting agency dedicated to replacing generic content with the careful strategy of words.